 During the 1999-2000 academic year, Mr. Tranter was the trombonist of the Skyline Brass, an ensemble-in-residence at Drake University, Iowa State University, and Grinnell College (funded by the National Endowment for the Arts/Chamber Music America program).
-Mr. Tranter has also served as an Adjunct Professor of Low Brass and Concordia University-St. Paul and Normandale Community College.
+Mr. Tranter has also served as an Adjunct Professor of Low Brass at Concordia University-St. Paul and Normandale Community College.

 Mr. Tranter currently holds degrees from Florida State University (Master of Music in Trombone Performance) and the University of Kansas (Bachelor of Music in Trombone Performance, minor in euphonium).
 He remains active as a recitalist on all low brass instruments as a guest artist at various universities and festivals, both locally and throughout the Midwest.